JimStroomberg/Turing-RK1-flash2nvme/README.md

 - **A) Just Install (recommended):** download prebuilt images and run exact commands.
 - **B) Build From Source:** build your own `bootloader-only-rk1.img` (idbloader + U-Boot), then use the same flashing flow.

+Why this way? -because i wanted to do everything without physically touching the device itself. if you have a nvme-usb adapter, just flash the device directly and you can skip the pre-stage-OS thing.

 > Assumptions: you run commands from an **Ubuntu** box (22.04/24.04), you have BMC access to your Turing Pi, and your examples target **node 3**.
 Adapt `--node` if you use a different slot.

 ---